suikac/suikac/README.md

 - ⚡ Fun fact: ...
 -->
 I'm a second year undergrad at university of washington
-* ☺️ new to programming and github.
+* ☺️ newbie on programming and github.
 * 🤔 trying to find somethings to work on
 * 📖 reading programming language related books